-- (c) For exceedances of nonopacity emission limitations other than opacity, an estimate of the quantity of excess emissions; - (d) The corrective actions taken; and - (e) The preventive measures taken or planned to minimize the chance of recurrence. - (f) Exemption.
-This subsection does not apply to sources required to report under WAC 173-401-615. - (2)(3) For any excess emission event that the owner or operator claims to be unavoidable under WAC 173-400-109, the report must include the following information in addition to that required in subsection (2) of this section: - (a) Properly signed, contemporaneous records documenting the owner or operator's actions in response to the excess emissions event; - (b) Information on whether installed emission monitoring and pollution control systems were operating at the time of the exceedance.
-If either or both systems were not operating, information on the cause and duration of the outage; - (c) All additional information required under WAC 173-400-109 (3), (4) or (5) supporting the claim that the excess emissions were unavoidable.
+- (3)(4) For any excess emission event that the owner or operator claims to be unavoidable under WAC 173-400-109, the report must also include the following information in addition to that required in subsection (2) of this section: - (a) Properly signed, contemporaneous records documenting the owner or operator's actions in response to the excess emissions event; - (b) Information on whether installed emission monitoring and pollution control systems were operating at the time of the exceedance.
+If either or both systems were not operating, information on the cause and duration of the outage; and - (c) All additional information required under WAC 173-400-109 (3), (4) or (5)(2), (3), (4), (5) or (6) supporting the claim that the excess emissions were unavoidable.